 Building relationships is a key component of 21st Century learning skills that is practiced daily here at North Park!
 We welcome all of our new and current students back to an exciting 2015-2016 school year!
 Last year we had another first for North Park, which was our 2015 Senior Prom!
 Over 135 students and teachers participated on the chartered Hornblower Yacht located in Marina Del Rey sponsored by our proud ASB students.

-This year we are implementing the Accelerated Reader (AR) Program to North Park.
-This program will help our teachers manage and monitor students independent reading practice.
+This year we will continue emphasizing reading, with our Accelerated Reader (AR) Program at North Park.
+This program will help our teachers manage and monitor students independent reading practices.
 Students will be a able to pick a book at their reading level and encouraged to read at their own pace.
 After completion, they will be permitted to take a short quiz that provides results for both teacher and student to set reading goals while still emphasizing comprehension.

 English 12 Research Paper Guidelines & Parent/Student Handbooks

 About North Park High School

 North Park Continuation High School (2015-2016) is located in the city of Baldwin Park in the San Gabriel Valley and is part of the Baldwin Park Unified School District.
 The city of Baldwin Park is 6.63 square miles and has two comprehensive high schools and one continuation school for the 76,600 residents.
 Built in 2008, the campus is set along the foothills of the San Gabriel mountains on approximately three acres.
 The twenty classrooms include a state of the art automotive technology center, infant and toddler childcare classroom facilities, and administration building.
 The school has fourteen certificated teaching staff, six California School Age Families Education (Cal-SAFE) teachers with degrees in early childhood education, fifteen classified support staff, one full-time and one part-time counseling staff, one assistant principal and a principal.
 District support includes two speech language pathologist, school psychologist, technology technician, and school nurse.